Egor4ik325/rankrise/README.md

 - If option is deleted all votes should be too, if user is deleted all votes should stay (and set user to NULL)

 - Votes will be available under `*/options/<option_id>/` route

+  - Because `<option_id>` auto increment is absolute, it is not required to pass `<question_id>` in the `reverse(url_name)`

+  - `<question_id>` from URI is required and still used for additional validation.

 - Vote displaying should be anonymous (not voter information returned) only vote rate information (up/down) (*write-only*).

-- Unauthenticated users can read/list, authenticated can also create, update and delete votes (admin the same).
+- Unauthenticated users can read/list, authenticated can also create votes, update  and delete *their* votes.
+Admins can do anything.

 - Option should have convenient calculate fields (attributes: properties/methods.) or manager to get upvotes or downvotes count.

 - Filter option votes based on up or down status (rate).
 Like `?up=True` or `?up=False`

-- No API pagination for votes
+- No API pagination for votes, ordering by latest vote time, filtering by up/down.

+- Vote user should be determined automatically based on request session user.

+  - vote user must be set to `request.user`

+  - vote create API shouldn't display `user` in OpenAPI documentation (or note that it is get from request session)

+- `option` and `user` API arguments will be determined from *URL* option and *session* user (arguments in body will be ignored).